OpenEvalProject/evals/manuscripts/elife-81241/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/038t36y30 Institute of Medical Psychology, Center for Psychosocial Medicine, Heidelberg University Hospital Heidelberg Germany
+1. Institute of Medical Psychology, Center for Psychosocial Medicine, Heidelberg University Hospital Heidelberg Germany ([ROR:038t36y30](https://ror.org/038t36y30))
-2. https://ror.org/038t36y30 Heidelberg University Heidelberg Germany
+2. Heidelberg University Heidelberg Germany ([ROR:038t36y30](https://ror.org/038t36y30))
-3. https://ror.org/04tsk2644 Department of Social Neuroscience, Faculty of Psychology, Ruhr University Bochum Bochum Germany
+3. Department of Social Neuroscience, Faculty of Psychology, Ruhr University Bochum Bochum Germany ([ROR:04tsk2644](https://ror.org/04tsk2644))
-4. https://ror.org/0327sr118 Department for Education and Human Development, DIPF|Leibniz Institute for Research and Information in Education Frankfurt Germany
+4. Department for Education and Human Development, DIPF|Leibniz Institute for Research and Information in Education Frankfurt Germany ([ROR:0327sr118](https://ror.org/0327sr118))
 5. Center for Research on Individual Development and Adaptive Education of Children at Risk Frankfurt Germany
-6. https://ror.org/01xtthb56 Department of Behavioural Medicine, Faculty of Medicine, Institute of Basic Medical Sciences, University of Oslo Oslo Norway
+6. Department of Behavioural Medicine, Faculty of Medicine, Institute of Basic Medical Sciences, University of Oslo Oslo Norway ([ROR:01xtthb56](https://ror.org/01xtthb56))
-7. https://ror.org/033n9gh91 Department of Psychiatry, University of Oldenburg Bad ZwischenahnOldenburg Germany
+7. Department of Psychiatry, University of Oldenburg Bad ZwischenahnOldenburg Germany ([ROR:033n9gh91](https://ror.org/033n9gh91))

 † Corresponding author

 ## Abstract

-Affectionate touch, which is vital for mental and physical health, was restricted during the Covid-19 pandemic.
-This study investigated the association between momentary affectionate touch and subjective well-being, as well as salivary oxytocin and cortisol in everyday life during the pandemic.
-In the first step, we measured anxiety and depression symptoms, loneliness and attitudes toward social touch in a large cross-sectional online survey (N = 1050).
-From this sample, N = 247 participants completed ecological momentary assessments over 2 days with six daily assessments by answering smartphone-based questions on affectionate touch and momentary mental state, and providing concomitant saliva samples for cortisol and oxytocin assessment.
-Multilevel models showed that on a within-person level, affectionate touch was associated with decreased self-reported anxiety, general burden, stress, and increased oxytocin levels.
+Background:Affectionate touch, which is vital for mental and physical health, was restricted during the Covid-19 pandemic.
+This study investigated the association between momentary affectionate touch and subjective well-being, as well as salivary oxytocin and cortisol in everyday life during the pandemic.Methods:In the first step, we measured anxiety and depression symptoms, loneliness and attitudes toward social touch in a large cross-sectional online survey (N = 1050).
+From this sample, N = 247 participants completed ecological momentary assessments over 2 days with six daily assessments by answering smartphone-based questions on affectionate touch and momentary mental state, and providing concomitant saliva samples for cortisol and oxytocin assessment.Results:Multilevel models showed that on a within-person level, affectionate touch was associated with decreased self-reported anxiety, general burden, stress, and increased oxytocin levels.
 On a between-person level, affectionate touch was associated with decreased cortisol levels and higher happiness.
-Moreover, individuals with a positive attitude toward social touch experiencing loneliness reported more mental health problems.
-Our results suggest that affectionate touch is linked to higher endogenous oxytocin in times of pandemic and lockdown and might buffer stress on a subjective and hormonal level.
-These findings might have implications for preventing mental burden during social contact restrictions.
-The study was funded by the German Research Foundation, the German Psychological Society, and German Academic Exchange Service.
+Moreover, individuals with a positive attitude toward social touch experiencing loneliness reported more mental health problems.Conclusions:Our results suggest that affectionate touch is linked to higher endogenous oxytocin in times of pandemic and lockdown and might buffer stress on a subjective and hormonal level.
+These findings might have implications for preventing mental burden during social contact restrictions.Funding:The study was funded by the German Research Foundation, the German Psychological Society, and German Academic Exchange Service.

 ## Introduction